mikitz/discord-scheduler-bot/README.md

 ```
 !sb event NAME, DATE, TIME, TIMEZONE, DESCRIPTION, MINIMUM NUMBER OF PLAYERS, GROUP SIZE
 ```
-The `!sb event` takes in 6 variaables that must all be included and separated by a comma.
-Each variable is a string, so feel free to put whatever you want in it.
+The `!sb event` takes in 7 variaables that must all be included and separated by a comma.
+Each variable is a string, so feel free to put whatever you want in it **EXCEPT for commas**.

 #### Examples
 - ⚠️ The only supported date format is `MM-DD-YYYY`.